DSBSC AM Demodulator Passband

 The DSBSC AM Demodulator Passband block demodulates a signal that was modulated using double-sideband suppressed-carrier amplitude modulation.
 The input is a passband representation of the modulated signal.
 Both the input and output signals are real scalar signals.

 Typically, an appropriate Carrier frequency value is much higher than the highest frequency of the input signal.
-By the Nyquist sampling theorem, the reciprocal of the model's sample time (defined by the model's signal source) must exceed twice the Carrier frequency parameter.
+By the Nyquist sampling theorem, the reciprocal of the sample time (as defined by the signal input to the model) must exceed twice the Carrier frequency parameter value.

 This block works only with real inputs of type